17 Aug What happens to your hormones during pregnancy?

 Even though I specialize in reporting on how three key reproductive hormones (estrogen, testosterone and progesterone) affect women throughout their menstrual cycle, I get a steady line of requests from readers wanting to know how their hormone levels change when they’re pregnant.
 I usually give them general information, explaining that their estrogen and progesterone rise steadily.

 But, that’s not the whole picture.
 The truth is, several key hormones involved with pregnancy rise.
-And now a new study in the journal BMC Pregnancy and Childbirth provides a detailed graph charting exactly which ones and how high they get.
+And now a study in the journal BMC Pregnancy and Childbirth provides a detailed graph charting exactly which ones and how high they get.

 The study’s goal was to get a better understanding of how exposure to certain levels of hormones during pregnancy can impact the mother or child’s health immediately or in the future and to determine if hormone concentrations in the first two trimesters of pregnancy could predict hormone levels in the third.